 The parties will have one arbitrator if the claim is worth up to $100,000.
 Each party will receive a list of 10 arbitrators.
 They can strike four arbitrators each from the list.
 From there, the parties can rank the remaining arbitrators if they choose.
 Then, FINRA will select the arbitrator from that list.

 Cases involving damage claims exceeding $100,000 qualify for a panel of three arbitrators.
 In that case, FINRA distributes three lists.
-One of the lists names 10 chair-qualified public arbitrators, a second list identifies 15 public arbitrators, and the third list contains the names of 10 industry arbitrators.
+One of the names of the lists 10 chair-qualified public arbitrators, a second list identifies 15 public arbitrators, and the third list contains the names of 10 industry arbitrators.

 The parties can select an all-public panel and rank them if they choose.
 Otherwise, they have the right to strike four arbitrators from the first list, six from the second, and all 10 from the third list.